blueburrito24/obsidiannotes/Wishlist.md

 	*These two are general spending budgets.
 They can be for anything from [[Wishlist]] or Game Wishlist or [[Comics Wishlist.base]]*
 	See Wishlist Archives for stuff I've already bought.
-- [ ] From selling my revo 1.0 for 70, then shf toei for 126, total 196

-	**mess toys superior spider-man 34.29
-	mess toys scarlet spider 31.29
-	ct toys revoltech spider-man 22.69
-	fahrul headsculpts**
-	(v71, v55 x2, v46, also webs) with normal shipping **59.95
-	4mm H wrist joint for my mtbsn 4.30**
-	This is **152.52** total.
-	I then have 43.47 left over, and I owe Habib 6.05, leaving 37.42.
-	I don't need to get expedited shipping on the custom heads, as US order traffic has gone down due to tariffs, so it will likely only take a month or two.

 ## General Wishlist